 Main distinction between inductive and deductive research approach relates to the existence and placement of hypotheses and theories.
 Specifically, if the researcher adopts a range of hypotheses the research is aimed to explore, then it will be deductive research.
-On the other hand, hypotheses are absent at the start of the research then it will be the case of inductive research.
+On the other hand, if hypotheses are absent at the start of the research then it will be the case of inductive research.

 In other words, the relation of hypotheses to the study can serve as the main point of difference between these two approaches.
-Specifically, it has been noted that “two important functions that hypotheses serve in scientific inquiry are the development of theory and the statement of parts of an existing theory in testable form” (Singh and Bajpai, 2008, p.11)
+Specifically, it has been noted that “two important functions that hypotheses serve in scientific inquiry are the development of theory and the statement of parts of an existing theory in testable form” (Singh and Bajpai, 2008, p.11).

 Saunders et al (2007) distinguish the major differences between deductive and inductive research approaches in the following manner: